Enhanced Hong-Ou-Mandel Manifolds and figures of merit for linear chains of identical micro-ring resonators: MRR HOMM results

+Fig. \ref{fig:Nmrrsdiagram} shows a schematic representation of such a chain, indicating the notation that we adopt.
+We define the chain length of the circuit as \textit{N}, the number of identical MRRs in the chain.
+The MRRs are identical, each having a common round-trip phase shift $\theta_j\xrightarrow{}\theta$, equal transmission and reflection coefficients $(\tau_j,\kappa_j,\gamma_j,\eta_j)\xrightarrow{}(\tau,\kappa,\gamma,\eta)$, and are balanced, i.e. $\kappa=\gamma$ and $\tau=\eta$.
+We invoke here the labeling scheme introduced in \cite{Hach:2014} for the coupling parameters; these are reviewed in Appendix A. Further we adopt the phase convention whereby:

-The choices of phase indicated in Eqn.(\ref{taukappaeqn}) ensure the satisfaction of the reciprocity relations for each evanescent directional coupler \cite{Yariv:2000}, and they allow us to characterize the linear chain using the three real parameters, $(\tau,\theta,N)$.
-The one-dimensional HOMM of a chain having length is then given by the curve $\tau_N(\theta)$.
+The phases indicated in Eqn.(\ref{taukappaeqn}) ensure the satisfaction of the reciprocity relations for each directional coupler \cite{Yariv:2000}, and they allow us to characterize the linear chain using the three real parameters, $(\tau,\theta,N)$ (see Appendix A).
+The one-dimensional HOMM of a chain having length $N$ is then given by the curve $\tau_N(\theta)$ (see Appendix B).
 Our prior work in \cite{Hach:2014} then serves as the $N=1$ basis for comparison and characterization of our new results for arbitrary chain lengths.

+Owing to the linearity of the medium (negligible absorption), the evanescent nature of the coupling (negligible scattering), and the low intensities of the photons (negligible photonic losses) we work here in the lossless regime.
+As we show below, for many applications chain lengths of ~2-3 are optimal, justifying the lossless approximation for short chains.
+We have previously presented analyses of losses in the ‘unit cell’ db-MRR \cite{Alsing_Hach:2017a,Alsing_Hach:2017b1,Alsing_Hach:2017b2}.
+The lesson from that work was that parametric HOMM structures (see Fig.~\ref{fig6contours} below) are persistent within reasonable experimental tolerances even in the presence of realistic loss mechanisms.